It Is Not Summer Until Some Poor Soul Gets Walloped On ’Holey Moley’

 But before we put it all to bed and move on to other, less fun things to shout about, let’s all be clear on one important thing: Harley Quinn is such a good show.

 We’ve talked about this before, a few times, because it’s true and we value the truth here, sometimes.
 There’s not really a need to re-hash it all in any depth.
 So we’re not going to do that.
-What we’re going to do instead of post some screencaps from the show.
+What we’re going to do instead is post some screencaps from the show.
 Ones I made this week.
 Ones that feature the show’s hopelessly depressed version of Commissioner Jim Gordon — voiced by Christopher Meloni, who is also having a week, in a good way — having a complicated relationship with Batman and the Bat Signal.
 Like, for example, these, from the very first episode.

 And these, from later in the first season.